Stastny helps Blues snap 5-game skid with 3-0 win over Avs

 Berglund scored on a power play in the second to give the Blues a 3-0 lead.
 It ended a seven-game goal drought and also marked his first since signing a five-year extension worth $19.25 million on Feb.
 25.

 Allen made one big save after another, especially in the second when he thwarted Rene Bourque's breakaway attempt by stopping the shot with his chest.
-With around 30 seconds left, he stopped another shot by Bourque.
+With around 30 seconds left in the game, he stopped another shot by Bourque.

 This was the second half of a back-to-back for the Avalanche.
 They were routed 6-1 in Winnipeg, leading Landeskog to say the squad looked ''like a junior C team.''